Safe In NM

 SAFE Youth Work Group drives the coalition.
 The SAFE Youth coalition has over 100 teens from the 3-county region.
 The SAFE Youth determine which interventions and strategies to implement in their community using the logic model as a guide.
 After implementation of interventions, SAFE Youth evaluate the effectiveness and make changes as necessary.

-Recruitment and Engagement Work Group is chaired by Susan Pulaski, the DFC Project Director.
+Recruitment and Engagement Work Group is chaired by Susan Pulaski, the Project Director.
 Its members assure the required and recommended sectors listed in the SAFE SOP Manual are represented on the Steering Committee.

-Data and Evaluation Work Group is chaired by Nichole Flickema, the DFC Project Coordinator.
+Data and Evaluation Work Group is chaired by Nichole Flickema, the Project Coordinator.
 The Data Work Group 1) Reviews and analyzes MiPHY reports; 2) Solicits input from youth and adults regarding current substance use patterns; 3) Informs the Steering Committee if priority substances should change; 4) Works closely with the Project Coordinator to monitor and evaluate the effectiveness of the action plan and logic model.

 The Prescription and Over-the-Counter Drug Drop-Off (POD) Work Group is chaired by Jennifer McKay, of Tip of the Mitt Watershed Council.
 The purpose of the POD workgroup is to maintain and expand the drug take back initiative which provides a convenient location for residents to properly dispose of prescription and over-the-counter medications.